Back

 Community philosophy

 Casa Pardal goes beyond shared desks and bedrooms — it is built on shared values: sustainability, collaboration, and simple living.
 The community is small by design, between 4 and 12 people at a time, which allows connections to flow naturally.
+By day three, everyone knows each other's name and what they're about.

 Everyone brings something unique to the table — from yoga and cooking to art or woodworking.
 Three shared meals per week bring people together around food, recipes, and stories from different cultures.
 Cooking is always optional, with no pressure to participate.
+Living here means sharing the house, not being served by it — everyone participates, and that's what makes it a community.

 The project is fluid and shaped by the people who pass through — residents build benches, create compost systems, lead yoga sessions, or start rituals that become part of the coliving.
 This is not just a space — it's a collaboration.